gcottrell13/WaitAndChillReborn/README.md

 - Choice of randomly setting a role for users to be when they spawn
 - Choice of randomly setting a room for users to be spawnned in
 - Giving items to a player, while in lobby
+- Ready Check system using the NoClip key to toggle readiness.
+The game will not start unless the required number of players are ready.
+	- Useful for a private group
+	- Required player ready % is configurable
+	- If used on a public server, % should be lower than 100 (maybe 50 to 80)

  ## Note
 - **{player}** will return one of two options for messages ((0 or x players have connected) or (1 player has connected))